pyriter/rbapi/README.md

 A nodejs library for trading stocks on Robinhood.

 This library strives for ease of use.
 At the moment you can only buy and sell stocks on your Robinhood account.
-The calls to Robinhood's api have been abstracted so you only need to care about the stock, the price and the quantity.
+The calls to Robinhood's api have been abstracted so you only need to care about the stock symbol, the price and the quantity.
 Just keeping things simple =).
 The library will create a robinhood instance that holds the user and account information

 ## Installing